marconivr/2020-2022-T-CI/README.md

 # How to download
 On your shell: ```git clone --recursive --single-branch --branch 18576 git@github.com:marconivr/2020-2022-T-CI.git```

-ATTENTION: you need have git-ssh key
+ATTENTION: you need have [ssh key connected to GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
 # How to update to the last version
 On your shell: ```git pull --recurse-submodules```

-ATTENTION: you need have git-ssh key
+ATTENTION: you need have [ssh key connected to GitHub](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)

 ---
 Made by Castellani Davide
 If you have any problem please contact me: